 Raman scattering is an important tool for materials characterization and fundamental research in condensed matter physics.
 The equipment in our Raman laboratory allows both.

-The basic setup of the Raman Lab within the Henry A. Rowland Department of Physics & Astronomy is as follows:
+The basic setup of the Raman Lab within the William H. Miller III Department of Physics & Astronomy is as follows:

 T64000 Jobin-Ivon Horiba triple monochtomator spectrometer CCD LN2 cooled detector

 - Single monochromator option (514.5 nm, down to 50 cm-1) for measurements of very low signals

 Ar+Kr ion Spectra-Physics laser: excitation lines in the range from 488 to 672 nm makes resonance Raman measurements possible.

 Micro-Raman measurements: using an Olympus microscope allows us to measure small samples of various configurations, this method is extremely useful for material science and characterization of crystals of new material

 - Sampling probe diameter 2 μm

 We are also equipped with the possibilities of mapping of the sample surface using Raman scattering: